Thompson Lane and Powell Avenue

 Meanwhile, the opening of OPRY MILLS MALL {7.4 miles northeast, in Nashville}, in the year 2000, caused most Upper Level tenants at 100 OAKS to relocate to the new shopping hub.
 Soon, 100 OAKS was in its second downward spiral.

 The shopping hub's Upper Level -excluding Burlington Coat Factory- was rebuilt as a medical mall.
 New flooring, seating, windows and skylights were installed.
 The mall's front facade was remodeled, with new landscaping and parking area entrances added.
 Logan's Roadhouse and Panera Bread locations were built in the periphery.
-The first of nineteen medical clinics opened in late 2008, with the remainder being in operation by mid-2009.
-The medical and retail facility was now promoted as 100 OAKS MALL-VANDERBILT HEALTH.

 Along with the renovation came the shutterings of several Lower Level stores.
 Media Play closed in early 2006 and re-opened, as an hhgregg, in November 2009.
 CompUSA and Luxury Linens folded in 2007.
-Their space was divided between Kirkland's (home decor) and Reebok Outlet and K & G Fashion Superstore, which relocated from the mall's Upper Level.
+Their space was divided between Kirkland's and Reebok Outlet and K & G Fashion Superstore, which relocated from the Upper Level.

 Sources: